soltanali0/Univercity/README.md

 Feel free to fork and modify the code as needed for your specific use case.

 Make sure to create a `LICENSE` file for your project if you choose to use the MIT License or any other license.
-You can replace the `<GitHub_Username>` with your actual GitHub username in the repository URL when you create it on GitHub.
+You can replace the `soltanali0` with your actual GitHub username in the repository URL when you create it on GitHub.